 To avoid cluttering the UI with unused fields, we suggest that you add only what is essential.
 But, ultimately, it is all up to you.
 Aha! users create custom fields for product components, expected revenue, priority, hardware supported, committed customer dates, or any other information that will influence their work.

-Adding a custom field is a three-step process which requires owner privileges to the workspace, account administrator permissions, and customizations permissions.
+Adding a custom field is a three-step process which requires owner user permissions for the workspace where you want to use the custom field, and customization administrator permissions to your Aha! account.

 - Navigate to Settings > Account > Custom fields.